chardet/chardet/NOTES.rst

 CharDistributionAnalysis
 ------------------------
-Used for character unigram distribution encoding detection.
-Takes a mapping from characters to a "frequency order" (i.e., what frequency rank that byte has in the given encoding) and a "typical distribution ratio", which is the number of occurrences of the 512 most frequently used characters divided by the number of occurrences of the rest of the characters for a typical document.
+Used for 2-byte character unigram distribution encoding detection.
+Takes a mapping from characters to a "frequency order" (i.e., what frequency rank that 2-byte sequence has in the given encoding) and a "typical distribution ratio", which is the number of occurrences of the 512 most frequently used characters divided by the number of occurrences of the rest of the characters for a typical document.
 The "characters" in this case are 2-byte sequences and they are first converted to an "order" (name comes from ord() function, I believe).
 This "order" is used to index into the frequency order table to determine the frequency rank of that byte sequence.
-The reason this extra step is necessary is that the frequency rank table is language-specific (and not encoding-specific).
+The reason this extra step is necessary is that the frequency rank table is language-specific (and not encoding- specific).

 What's where